KvelaGorrrrnio/BscProject/help/help.md

 ## RL & SRL: An overview
 RL and SRL are two reversible programming languages proposed in the paper *Fundamentals of reversible flowchart languages* by Yokoyama et al. RL is a low-level, assembler-style language with unstructured jumps.
 SRL is, as the name implies, a structured version of RL with control structures, i.e. loops and conditionals. \
-&nbsp;&nbsp;&nbsp;&nbsp;This interface provides an easy way to play around with RL and SRL.
+\ \ \ \ This interface provides an easy way to play around with RL and SRL.
 Other than simple execution of programs, the interface also supports inversion and translation of programs - where translation means translating from structured SRL to unstructured RL, or, as proven possible by the *structured reversible program theorem*, from unstructured RL to structured SRL.

 ## Table of Contents
 1. [Common](#common)